Also known as: l-sit tuck-ins, l-sit knee tucks, in and outs core, l-tuck in-outs, seated leg tucks

 What are the benefits of L-sit in and outs?

-L-sit in and outs improve core strength, hip flexor endurance, and body control.
-They also demand shoulder stability and teach anti-extension control, translating to better balance and posture in other calisthenics moves.
+L-sit in and outs develop core strength, hip flexor endurance and midline stability while also improving shoulder stability and body control.
+They translate to better tumbling, pressing and advanced calisthenics skills.